 One of the first light images taken by SALT was of 47 Tucanae, an ancient cluster of several million stars about 15 000 light-years from earth.
 The stars are 10 to 12 billion years old and among the oldest stars in our Milky Way galaxy, which makes them the perfect laboratory for the study of the life, birth, and death of stars.

 Astrophysicists are currently unable to explain about 96% of the universe, notably dark matter and dark energy, and they believe images and information gathered from SALT may trigger a revolution more dramatic than the leap from Newtonian to quantum physics.

 SALT will assist them to look deeper and more clearly into the dark heart of time and tackle unsolved questions about the universe and our place in it.
 This means giant leaps for not just those who make it to Mars, but for the whole of humankind.

-The Southern African large telescope is managed by the South Africa Astronomical Observatory (SAAO).
-Sutherland is some 370 km from Cape Town.
+It is managed by the South Africa Astronomical Observatory (SAAO).

 Travel tips & Planning info